lopezjm2001/ESP8266-Wifi-D1R2-Meter-Pulse-Reader-/README.md

 ESP8266-Wifi-D1R2-Meter-Pulse-Reader-Sketch
 This project is about reading the red light pulses from a digital electricity meter e.g. Elster A1100.
-The light pulses will give the user the values of power and energy being imported or exported at the time.
+The light pulses will give the user the values of power and energy being imported or exported at the moment of time.
 1000 pulses = 1kWh, The time measured between pulses gives the current power reading.
 The Elster A1100 meter is a nett meter and will produce light pulses for both import and export.

-Hence power is calculated as shown below after determining the energy(kWh) reading by adding up the number of pulses over a period of time.
+The Energy KWH is derived simply by adding the number of pulses over a period of time.
+1kwh = 1000 pulses.

+Hence power is calculated over a period of time between any two pulses.

-Energy(kwh) = Power(kw) x time(hour)
+Energy(1kwh) = Power(1kw) x time(1hour)
-Power(kW) = Energy(kWh) / time(hour)
+Power(1kW) = Energy(1kWh) / time(1hour),
+1 hour = 60min x 60sec = 3600 seconds = 3600000 milliSeconds = 3600000000 microSeconds
+power(watts) = (3600000000.0 / (pulseTime(micro seconds) - lastTime(micro seconds)) / ppws
+1kwh = 1000 pulses
+ppws(pulse per watt second) = 1

 This project uses an Arduino ESP8266 Wifi D1 from Wemos like this one http://www.instructables.com/id/Programming-the-WeMos-Using-Arduino-SoftwareIDE/.
 And an Arduino light photosensitive sensor with a digital output 3.3volts from ebay like this one http://www.ebay.com.au/itm/161869818445?_trksid=p2060353.m1438.l2649&ssPageName=STRK%3AMEBIDX%3AIT.